bakedhead/bakedhead/README.md

 - 🔭 I’m currently working on apps that make our organization a better place

-- 🌱 I’m currently learning MERN stack and ML .
+- 🌱 I’m currently learning Django,Python and ML .

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to django stack and related technologies

 - ⚡ Fun fact: I use tabs over spaces